aimms/documentation/webui/webui-grid-pages.rst

 A layout is a technical description of a specific component (Grid), its properties and the items (sub-components) which live within that component.
 We currently (only) support Grid as the main component and WidgetArea as the sub-components.

 The properties of the Grid component are closely related to how CSS Grid works (see websites links in the beginning of this section).
-In AIMMS WebUI we currentlty support grid-template-rows, grid-template-columns and grid-template-areas.
+In AIMMS WebUI we currently support grid-template-rows, grid-template-columns and grid-template-areas.
 By combining these you get virtually all of the power of CSS grids, using your choice of fractions, fixed pixel sizes or percentages.
-The gridTemplateAreas then serves to tell how your areas are supposed to overlap with the positions you made available as rows and columns.
+The ``gridTemplateAreas`` then serves to tell how your areas are supposed to overlap with the positions you made available as rows and columns.

 Please note that the format you see in the layout editor will serve to create real CSS.
-This is also the reason why the gridTemplateAreas need to contain the quotes in their escaped version.
+This is also the reason why the ``gridTemplateAreas`` need to contain the quotes in their escaped version.
 The output of that needs to be a set of row definitions, grouped between quotes, while the property itself is also a string in quotes (the outer ones).

 .. warning::

 	The names you give to your areas should re-appear as WidgetAreas components below the items of the Grid.
-The "gridArea" properties of it should be the same as of one of the defined areas in "gridTemplateAreas" of the Grid.
+The ``gridArea`` properties of it should be the same as of one of the defined areas in ``gridTemplateAreas`` of the Grid.
 Failure to do so may lead to unexpected results.

 	If you change the area name in the ``gridArea`` property and if any widgets were earlier assigned to that area, the widgets will get unassigned.
 To avoid this you could only change the area name in the ``name`` property.